cwaldren/orba-autokey/README.md

+**This project is not endorsed or sponsored by Artiphon, Inc in any way.**

 ## What?

 This software enhances your improv music-making experience when using an [Orba](https://artiphon.com/pages/artiphon-shop) connected to a Windows PC over USB, by automatically configuring Orba's key based on a currently playing song.

-Orba is a capable but limited device.
-When playing over an existing song, you often need to change the key programmed into the Orba in order for your improv to sound good.
-This means finding the correct key, opening the Orba app, and then modifying the key manually.
+When playing a song, you often need to change the key programmed into the Orba in order for your improv to sound good.
+This means determining the correct key, opening the Orba app, and then modifying the key through the app's user-interface.

 Enter AutoKey.